The Vertagear PL6000 is a highly versatile chair that looks great in any office.

 When it comes to chairs, the differences go far deeper than simple appearances: believe it or not, your long-term health is at stake.

 As a result, you’re usually better off choosing a more advanced chair, even if it’s a little more expensive.

 Take the Vertagear PL6000, for instance.
-This is a high-quality chair that comes with a premium price tag.
-It costs around $440, so we’ve decided to see if it lives up to the hype, and more importantly, if it’s worth your hard-earned money.
+This high-quality gaming chair comes with a premium price tag.
+It costs around $490 MSRP, so we’ve decided to see if it lives up to the hype, and more importantly, if it’s worth your hard-earned money.

 |Dimensions||33 x 28 x 13”|